 The philosophy at First Church is to nurture young people’s natural curiosity and creativity as they learn how to lead spiritual lives.
 We introduce Bible stories and principles in new and creative ways, challenge children and youth to explore their understanding of God, and help them develop as thinking, curious, people of faith.
 We provide opportunities to grow in their self understanding as Christians, and prepare children and youth for the worship of God and the service of humankind.

-Professional childcare is always available for babies and toddlers in kinderwatch during worship and after church activities.
+Professional childcare is always available for babies and toddlers in our Kinderwatch room during worship and for after church activities.

-A “one room schoolhouse” during church for older children who do not want to sit through the entirety of worship, or who don’t have time to stay after church for class.
-Paid Sunday school teachers will lead discussion and an art or drama activity based on the scripture we are working with in Sunday worship.
-Children begin with their parents in the sanctuary, and those who choose to attend will leave with their teachers after the children’s message.
+Sunday school teachers will lead a discussion and an art and/or drama project based on the scripture during our Sunday worship from the curriculum “Feasting on the Word.”
+Children will begin with their parents in the sanctuary, and children who choose to attend will leave after the children’s message.

-Spirit Play is a Montessori based religious education curriculum that uses play to engage young children in the stories of faith.
-It is based on story and ritual, play and creativity.
-Spirit Play gives children the tools to make meaning of their lives in a supportive, fun, and creative environment.
-Stories are presented using an active storytelling method followed by a “wondering” time that opens up the child’s response to the story, then the child is free to work directly with that story or another, or to respond to the story or to his or her feelings with art materials.
-Ages Preschool- 1st grade.
+Spirit play is a Montessori based religious education curriculum that incorporates play to engage young children in stories of faith.
+It is based on story, ritual, play, and creativity.
+Spirit play gives children the tools to make meaning of their lives in a supportive, fun, and creative environment.
+The stories are presented using an active storytelling method, followed by “wondering questions,” which allow children to respond in his or her own way to the story.
+After the story, children are invited to “work.”
+Each child is free to work directly with various art materials that will be available in the classroom.
+Once work time is complete children and teachers will participate in “the feast,” which will be a small snack, drink, and conversation.

 Building Bridges is a world religions program to deepen youth’s understanding of the dynamic, fascinating, and varied world in which they live.
 It seeks to broaden their knowledge of humanity and embolden their spiritual search.
 Building Bridges requires several field trips to visit several area houses of worship, including a mosque, Buddhist Temple, synagogue, and more!